mautic/developer-documentation-new/docs/design/labelling.rst

 Examples:

+.. vale off

-**Do:** You can use a global policy to apply changes to all Users.
+**Do:** You can use a global policy to apply changes to all users.

-**Avoid:** You can use a Global Policy to apply changes to all Users
+**Avoid:** You can use a Global Policy to apply changes to all users

+.. vale on

 Simple writing
 ==============